cdo256/agda-bindings/README.md

 ## License

-Free and open source under then MIT License.
+Free and open source under the MIT License.